plugrbase/statamic-environment-bar/README.md

 <!-- /statamic:hide -->

-This addons adds an environment bar to the control panel so thet you know what environment you're woking.
+This addons adds an environment bar to the control panel so thet you know what in which environment you are woking.
 You can change the colors, texts ann enable / disable the bar per environment.

 # Installation

-You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root:
+You can install the package via composer:

 ```bash
 composer require plugrbase/statamic-environment-bar